Telefonica/opengateway-developers-website/apis/intro.md

 ### Security and Authentication

 Open Gateway APIs implement robust security and authentication mechanisms to protect data integrity and confidentiality.
 This includes the use of _OAuth 2.0_ for authorization and _JWT_ (JSON Web Tokens) for secure user and application authentication.

-### Technical Benefits
-* **Simplified integration**: By using standardized APIs, developers can quickly integrate advanced network capabilities into their applications without needing custom integrations for each operator.
-* **Scalability**: The RESTful architecture allows applications to scale efficiently in distributed and high-demand environments.
-* **Innovation**: Open APIs enable developers to explore new opportunities and create innovative services that leverage advanced mobile network capabilities.

 ## Available APIs